MU-Data-Science/QIK/README.md

 To reproduces the results, follow the steps in the [README](QIK_Evaluation/README.md).

 The scripts were tested on Ubuntu 16.04.
 If you would need assistance in setting up the system or if you have any other concerns, feel free to email [Arun Zachariah](mailto:azachariah@mail.missouri.edu) and [Praveen Rao](mailto:praveen.rao@missouri.edu).
+You can also report any issues [here](https://github.com/MU-Data-Science/QIK/issues).

 ## To cite using BibTeX
 If you use QIK's code for your research, please cite our publication as below: